Misdiagnosis of Colon Cancer

 Diagnosing and Misdiagnosis of Colon Cancer

-National Cancer Institute, the following tests may be used to determine whether a patient has colon cancer:
+When patients visit the doctor to be tested for colon cancer, there are several tests physicians may use to determine whether their patient is sick.
+According to the National Cancer Institute, the following tests may be used to determine whether a patient has colon cancer:

 - Fecal Occult Blood Test